ArcBlock/abtnode-docs/src/introduction/abtnode-overview/index.md

   - 'abtnode'
 ---

-ABT Node is a distributed computing operaing system built for the decentralized web and is the foundation of the ArcBlock platform.
+ABT Node is a distributed computing operating system built for the decentralized web.
 ABT Node is the first platform to fully integrate decentralized identity, blockchain framework and reusable software components known as Blocklets to make it easy to add new capabilities for any project.
-Users can one-click install apps, blockchains, developer tools, and more to enable them to deploy blockchain nodes, smart contracts, application logic, and more with zero hassle.
+With ABT Node, users can one-click install apps and software components, creat and deploy blockchains, add or extend developer tools.
+With ABT Node developers can quickly create blockchain nodes, smart contracts, application logic, and more with zero hassle.

+Upon logging in to the ABT Node, the key capabilities and services to create, deploy and run your DApps are included on the left hand action bar.

 ## Dashboard